Welcome to today's edition of the Rush 24-7 podcast.

 So a quick timeout, ladies and gentlemen.

-Welcome back uh from your Thanksgiving holiday.
+Welcome back from your Thanksgiving holiday.

 We'll continue here in just a second.

-Hi, welcome back, El Rush Ball, America's real anchor man behind the golden EIB microphone here, the Limbaugh Institute.
+Hi, welcome back, El Rushball, America's real anchor man behind the golden EIB microphone here, the Limbaugh Institute.

-Uh Jordan, he was not with George Stephanopoulos yesterday on uh this week with ABC, is it a civil war in Iraq right now?
+He was on with George Stephanopoulos yesterday on this week with ABC.

 Is the question.

-Well, of course it is, because MSNBC has now proclaimed it a civil war.
+Well, of course it is because MSNBC has now proclaimed it a civil war.

 And they've even got a better MSNBC now says Iraq conflict is civil war.